rualsa/eap-build-debian/README.md

 Prerequisite
 ============

-Debian or ubuntu (I used Debian Wheezy)
+Tested on Debian Wheezy and Ubuntu 12.04 LTS
-- openjdk-6-jdk/openjdk-7-jdk/oracle-java7-installer (for building jboss)
+- openjdk-6-jdk or Oracle JDK 6 (for building jboss)
 - devscripts (for building package)
 - wget
 - unzip